We exist to beat dementia

 Emily’s research

-Emily is investigating tau protein and how it disrupts neurons in early-stage Alzheimer’s disease.
+Emily is investigating tau protein and how it disrupts nerve cell function in early-stage Alzheimer’s disease.

-Tau is highly expressed in brain nerve cells and helps maintain their correct shape.
-In Alzheimer’s disease, tau molecules can misfold, join and form clumps.
-These early aggregates are thought to be amongst the most toxic forms of tau, disrupting the brain neuron function, even in the very early stages of disease.
+Tau is highly expressed in neurons in the brain and helps maintain their correct shape.
+In disease, tau molecules can misfold, and clump together.
+These early aggregates are thought to be amongst the most toxic forms of tau, disrupting neuronal function in the very early stages of disease.

 There are lots of ways you can support us.
 In doing so, you can make a huge difference to research, join the race today.